LAW FIRM INTERJURIS DA

 Litigation and arbitration always involves risk, and attorneys at law will not be liable for the outcome of such proceedings.
 A successful party may be awarded costs, but there are numerous exception, especially if the matter is considered questionable.

-Unless otherwise agreed, InterJuris will store the documents related to the engagement for ten years.
+Unless otherwise agreed, InterJuris will store the documents on the subject matter for ten years.
 We will thereafter shred the documents and remove them from electronic storing devices.
 Originals of agreements and other documents, which creates legal rights, will be delivered to the client.
 We will only keep copies.

 Norwegian law shall govern the agreement between the client and InterJuris.